awsdocs/amazon-cloudfront-developer-guide/doc_source/real-time-logs.md

 }
 ```
 **IAM role permissions policy for an unencrypted data stream**
-To use the following policy, replace *Kinesis data stream ARN* with the ARN of your Kinesis data stream\.
+To use the following policy, replace *arn:aws:kinesis:us\-east\-2:123456789012:stream/StreamName* with the ARN of your Kinesis data stream\.

 ```
 {